Sunday, 26 March 2017

 Helpful

 It has been a leisurely and pleasant Sunday.
 James and I went into town in the morning to choose a new duvet cover because our pale blue set (or according to James, pale green set - we cannot agree) has finally started to disintegrate after many years.
-We chose a rather attractive duck egg blue set, with a stripe of the same colour, a bit like the stripes on a mowed lawn.
+We chose a rather attractive duck egg blue set, with broad stripes of the same colour but a slightly different texture, a bit like the stripes on a mowed lawn.
 We also looked at couches and light fittings for the new front room.

 We then met Heather and Ewan for a very pleasant lunch at Prezzo's, they were telling us about their recent ski holiday in St Johann which sounded great.